Buffalo Bills vs. New Orleans Saints NFL Week 12 Odds, Plays and Insights for November 25, 2021

 - New Orleans has played 10 games, with five wins against the spread.

-- New Orleans' games this year have eclipsed the over/under in 60% of its opportunities (six times in 10 games with a set point total).
+- New Orleans has hit the over in 60% of its opportunities this season (six times over 10 games with a set point total).

 Home and road insights

-- At home this season, New Orleans has two wins against the spread and is 2-2 overall.
+- New Orleans has two wins against the spread, and is 2-2 overall, at home this year.

-- In four games at home this year, New Orleans has hit the over three times.
+- This season, New Orleans has hit the over in three of four home games.

-- This year away from home, Buffalo is 3-2 against the spread and 3-2 overall.
+- On the road, Buffalo is 3-2 overall and 3-2 against the spread.

-- The Bills have one win ATS (1-2) as 6-point favorites or more away from home.
+- The Bills have one win ATS (1-1) on the road as 6.5-point favorites or more.

-- In five road games this season, Buffalo has gone over the total three times.
+- This year, in five road games, Buffalo has hit the over three times.

 Powered by Data Skrive.